Agency Problems and Adversarial Bilevel Optimization under Uncertainty and Cyber Threats: Introduction

 According to Governor Michael S. Barr, speaking at the Federal Reserve Bank of New York on April 17, 2025 \textit{``Cybercrime is on the rise, and cybercriminals are increasingly turning to Gen AI to facilitate their crimes.
 Criminal tactics are becoming more sophisticated and available to a broader range of criminals.
 Estimates of direct and indirect costs of cyber incidents range from 1 to 10 percent of global GDP.
 Deepfake attacks have seen a twenty-fold increase in the last three years''.} Governor Barr’s remarks underscore the growing severity of cyber threats fueled by the hyper-connectivity of modern society.
 Individuals, businesses, public institutions, and critical infrastructure are increasingly interconnected through digital networks—creating vulnerabilities across virtually every sector.
 From social media platforms and private messaging services to healthcare systems, governments, and financial institutions, no domain is immune.
 These threats are not geographically confined either; cyberattacks are now a global concern, affecting nations and industries worldwide.
 Recent geopolitical developments—such as the Russia-Ukraine war—have further intensified cyber threats, particularly across Europe and NATO member states.
 Likewise, the COVID-19 pandemic, which accelerated the digitalization of services and online interaction, has expanded the attack surface for cybercriminals.
 However, cyber threats have been growing increasingly sophisticated over the past few decades, making it urgent to develop a strong agenda to address it as one of the main challenge of the 21st century (see, e.g., \cite{tatar2014comparative,karabacak2014strategies,eling2021cyber,amin2019practical,ghadge2020managing}).
 To address these challenges, the U.S. Department of Homeland Security’s Science and Technology Directorate has launched the Cyber Risk Economics (CyRiE) project.
 This initiative promotes research into the legal, behavioral, technical, and economic dimensions of cybersecurity.
 A key component of CyRiE focuses on designing effective incentives to optimize cyber-risk management, aiming to guide organizations in allocating resources toward the most impactful and valuable defenses.

 This work contributes to that objective by exploring how a parent (holding) firm can design optimal incentives and compensation mechanisms for its subsidiaries operating under cyber threat conditions.
 The goal is to ensure efficient monitoring and management of both the subsidiary’s portfolio and its cybersecurity strategies.
-Our proposed model incorporates an essential characteristics of cyber risk in the modern economy: L-hop attack propagation.